a16bitsysop/blocklist2unbound/README.md

-  -f, --force           do not check if needs update -r, --reload          reload unbound after generating files -u URL, --url URL     url of blocklist to download -l, --list            URL is a list of hostnames not a host file
+  -f, --force           do not check if needs update -r, --reload          reload unbound after generating files -u URL, --url URL     url of blocklist to download
 ````

 TODO: